Alagbami/save-find_prompt/README.md

 - search by username
 ## visitor can also create acct
 - must have a google
-- without google acct visitor can login to save&find
+- without google acct visitor cant login to save&find

 ## pay us a visit https://save-find-prompt.vercel.app/